mpokrass/Personality-notes/psych-356.md

 Can but "liquid trust" vials.
 One study with a bunch of people with borderline personality disorder - have antisocial phases.
 Gave them oxytocin, but it actually made them worse.
 When people get some influence into their system that is highly unusual it can cause anxiety.
 It is definitely not a cure-all.

-### Personality Accross the lifespan
+### Personality Across the lifespan

-Other evidence of these traits comes from developmental trajectories accross time.
+Other evidence of these traits comes from developmental trajectories across time.

 Over a million people, looked at various ages, average levels of certain traits.

 Traits (3 anxiety traits) tend to change around the same times, suggesting that similar hormones/neurotransmitter processes may be responsible for the same changes.

 Women have a puberty spike for neuroticism, then it gets better.
 Men don't have a spike, they have a dip.
 Maybe it's because of male gender roles.
-Maybe there is a spike in testorone during young adulthood (activate approach system and supress anxiety).
+Maybe there is a spike in testosterone during young adulthood (activate approach system and suppress anxiety).

 Dip in conscientiousness in early adulthood, then goes up for rest of people's lives.